kidneys out on the damp shaded tree bark

 Main Threats

 None significant.
-This species is common and widespread.
-Localised threats include forest clearance, removal of old trees, and climate change reducing forest floor humidity.
+Common and widespread.
+Localised threats include forest clearance, removal of old trees, and climate change reducing humidity.

 Population

 Not Threatened.
-Trichomania liverwort is common in damp, shaded forests throughout New Zealand, particularly on the bark of native trees and on rotting logs.
-It is a distinctive species that is easy to recognise once you know what to look for.
+Common in damp, shaded forests throughout New Zealand.
+Particularly on bark of native trees and rotting logs.
+Distinctive and easy to recognise.

 Conservation Status